curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 Download the [Kong OAuth Proxy](https://developer.curity.io/releases/token-handler?proxy=kong) from the developer portal.\
 Copy the zip file, eg `token-handler-proxy-kong-[version].zip`, into the root folder of this project.

-Also, ensire that your computer's Curity Docker image is up to date:
+Also, ensure that your computer's Curity Docker image is up to date:

 ```bash
 docker pull curity.azurecr.io/curity/idsvr